allthingslinux/tux/docs/content/developer/concepts/core/bot.md

 ---
 title: Bot Core
 description: Tux Discord bot core implementation with lifecycle management, database integration, telemetry, and graceful resource cleanup.
+tags:
+  - developer-guide
+  - concepts
+  - core
 ---

 # Bot Core

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 The `Tux` class (`src/tux/core/bot.py`) is the main bot class that extends discord.py's `commands.Bot`.
 It orchestrates all major components including database access, cog loading, telemetry, background tasks, and lifecycle management.